jschaf/olpc_capstone/system_req_spec/source/system_req_spec.markdown

 * Target OLPC laptops in Africa are difficult to update, so the code must be robust.
 * Python is a relatively slow language.
 Algorithms must be chosen carefully to avoid excessive slowdowns.
-* OLPC laptops are slower than Cadet laptops.
-Applications must be designed to utilize limited hardware.
+* OLPC laptops use 433 Mhz CPU optimized for battery life rather than speed. [#olpc_spec]_  Applications must be designed to utilize limited hardware.

 Software system attributes
 --------------------------